phyleria/wth-write-a-thon/editions/01-chimoney/README.md

 ## How to participate

-### Step 1: Indicate interest
+### Step 1: Register and join the community
-- Register [here](#) to officially indicate interest in the challenge and receive weekly updates.
+- Register [here](https://oruly.ai/challenge/write-a-thon_challenge) to participate in the challenge.
-- Join the Chimoney Community: [https://discord.gg/TsyKnzT4qV](https://discord.gg/TsyKnzT4qV)
+- (Required) Join the Chimoney Community: [https://discord.gg/TsyKnzT4qV](https://discord.gg/TsyKnzT4qV) to get updates and support.
 - Join the WriteTech Hub community: [https://writetechhub.org/community](https://writetechhub.org/community)

 ### Step 2: Choose your API endpoint